-Welcome to Capital Workplace Investigations, The Workplace Experts.
+Welcome to Capital Workplace Investigations, Culturally Appropriate Workplace Relations.
 We help you troubleshoot your human resource and industrial relations issues so you can concentrate on your core business.

 Jo and Craig are highly qualified, experienced and acknowledged experts in workplace investigations, governance and training.
 We are able to provide services in all facets of workplace misconduct, policy and governance to all industries.

 We are a Supply Nation certified Indigenous supplier.
 Supply Nation (supported by IBA and DEEWR) define an an Indigenous business as one that is at least 51 per cent owned by Indigenous Australians and the principal executive officer is an Indigenous Australian and the key decisions in the business are made by Indigenous Australians.

 Jo Kāmira (FAIM) has 30 years experience in investigations with expertise in workplace misconduct and diversity issues.
 This, coupled with her investigative background means she is a leading workplace investigator for complex and sensitive matters.
 As a Principal of Capital Workplace Investigations, Jo fully understands the practical and commercial realities facing employers when workplace grievances and complaints arise.
 These are key considerations when she plans and conducts workplace investigations or management inquiries.

 Jo has managed and conducted hundreds of investigations and management inquiries for Commonwealth and State government, not for profit and private sector clients in matters concerning a wide range of workplace misconduct.
 Jo combines her practical knowledge of contemporary workplace investigation principles and laws, particularly those relating to procedural fairness, and key workplace policies concerning misconduct with her specialist investigative and analytical skills, to develop and provide services aimed at helping clients investigate and manage workplace issues efficiently, expeditiously and fairly.